PositiveSumData/NationalOralHealthDataPortal/Data/Youth_Risk_Behavior_Survey/README.md

 # Youth Risk Behavior Survey

-The Youth Risk Behavior Survey (YRBS) is a biennial CDC-shepherded, state-administered survey of adolescent health behaviors.
+The Youth Risk Behavior Survey (YRBS) is a biennial CDC-stewarded, state-administered survey of adolescent health behaviors.
 One of the questions asks whether the interviewee had a dental visit in the last year.

 ## Examples of questions this dataset could help answer

-* Which school districts had the highest percent of adolescents with an annual dental visit?
+* Which school districts had the highest percent of high school students with an annual dental visit?
-* Has the rate of adolescents with an annual dental visit in New York changed in the past decade?
+* Has the rate of high school students with an annual dental visit in New York changed in the past decade?
-* Do rates of annual dental visits among adolescents vary by age or grade?
+* Do rates of annual dental visits among high school students vary by age or grade?

 ## Utility